jokull/awesome-reykjavik/docs/guides/kennitala.md

 !!! tip
     The EU/EEA trade zone includes European Union nations, as well as EFTA member states: Iceland, Liechtenstein, Norway and Switzerland.
 This means we are not officially in the European Union, although between the nations there is freedom to travel, work, ship goods and trade.

 For people with a legal residence outside the EU/EEA trade zone, getting legal residence and work status in Iceland will require an employer to vouch for you and get you on the expert knowledge program.
 See the [Working in Iceland guide](./working-in-iceland.md).

-For others it is still possible to get a three month [temporary kennitala](https://www.skra.is/english/individuals/moving-to-iceland/i-am-a-citizen-of-a-country-outside-eea-efta/) and a bank account.
+For others it is still possible to get a permanent **[Kerfiskennitala](https://www.skra.is/english/individuals/me-and-my-family/my-registration/id-numbers/system-id-number/)**) (translation: System ID) and a bank account.

 ### Step 1